ianxek/saczilla/saczilla/saczilla001_modified_fibo.md

 and let the language deal with the rest.
 But then scientists (I mean physicists, applied maths, etc.) accept to abandon every possible control to the compiler.
 This is exactly what I have experienced with Matlab, Mathematica, and many others.
-The difference with SaC is that it offers some kind of formal optimization possibilities (term rewriting) in the world of numeric, and allows one to escape the appalling slowness of standard mathematical platforms while allowing a new approach to expressivity, something we'll see in later posts...
+The difference with SaC is that it offers some kind of formal optimization possibilities (term rewriting) in the world of numerics, and allows one to escape the appalling slowness of standard mathematical platforms while allowing a new approach to expressivity, something we'll see in later posts...
 Ok, ok, here’s an appetiser : SaC has recently topped it’s standard powerful syntax with some new sugar for tensor operations tailored